FMC-DETR: Frequency-Decoupled Multi-Domain Coordination for Aerial-View Object Detection: Method

 \section{Method}

-In this section, we introduce a novel architectural model named FMC-DETR.
-As illustrated in Fig~\ref{fig1}, FMC-DETR employs a cascaded hierarchical design, consisting of three main stages from a macro perspective: the backbone network extracts feature maps at various scales, the cross-layer feature interaction structure facilitates the fusion of multi-scale contextual information, and the detection head performs both feature classification and bounding box localization.
+In this section, we introduce the proposed model, named FMC-DETR.
+As illustrated in Fig.~\ref{fig1}, FMC-DETR employs a cascaded hierarchical design, consisting of three main stages from a macro perspective: the backbone network extracts feature maps at various scales, the cross-layer feature interaction structure facilitates the fusion of multi-scale contextual information, and the detection head performs both feature classification and bounding box localization.